-In this section you can find information of the current legal situaltion and read examples on how this can effect the daily life of LGBT people living in the European Union.
+In this section you can find information of the current legal situation and read examples on how this can affect the daily life of LGBT people living in the European Union.

 In practice, this means that you are legally protected across the EU against, for example:

 - Being refused a job or fired because of your sexual orientation

 - Being harassed by colleagues at work because you are gay or lesbian

 However, European legislation does not protect against discrimination based on sexual orientation, age, disability, religion and belief, in other areas of life such access to goods and services (including housing), social protection and social advantages, education and health care.

 In practice, this means that not everyone in the EU is protected against:

 - Refusal of medical services and treatment to openly LGBT people